"To set up your own brand-based keywords, the organisation is key in order to receive accurate, real-world analytics..."

 This blog post explains the advantages and disadvantages of bidding on your own brand name as a keyword in Google Ads.
-From establishing a new brand to combating competitors, we’ll look at times when the technique should be used, as well situations when bidding on your own brand might not be an efficient use of your advertising budget.
+From establishing a new brand to combating competitors, we’ll look at times when the technique should be used, and situations when bidding on your own brand might not be an efficient use of your advertising budget.

 What do we mean by bidding on your own brand?

-In the next image, which shows an expanded view of the Google search results, we can see that the furniture retailer also achieves top spot in the organic (i.e. not directly paid for) search results, in addition to the highest-ranking Google Ad.
+In the next image, which shows an expanded view of the Google search results, we can see that the furniture retailer also achieves the top spot in the organic (i.e. not directly paid for) search results, in addition to the highest-ranking Google Ad.